Stutiporwal1/Plant_Disease_Detection/README.md

 ## **Plant Disease Detection using Convolutional Neural Networks (CNN)**

-### Overview - This project classifies plant diseases based on leaf images using machine learning.
+### Overview -
+This project classifies plant diseases based on leaf images using machine learning.
 It aims to assist farmers and agronomists in early disease detection to improve crop productivity.
+The system was trained on a diverse dataset of plant leaves to recognize patterns and symptoms of various diseases.
+Users can upload leaf images through a simple web interface and receive instant diagnostic feedback.
+This project combines AI in agriculture to promote early detection and reduce crop losses.
+It reflects strong skills in Python, machine learning, and image processing.

 ### Dataset -